Not sure what #MakeTimeTo is? Find out more.

 6. Building a healthy routine can help support good mental health and emotional wellbeing

-7. How many hours typically does a 14 – 17 year old need per night
+7. How many hours of sleep typically does a 14 – 17 year old need per night?

 - Between 9 and 11 hours

 - Between 8 and 10 hours

 8. What percentage of young people said feelings about climate change negatively affects their daily lives?